brainstem-org/brainstem_support/docs/datamodel/modules/behavior.md

 ## Permissions

-Behaviors inherit permissions through their associated dataset.
+Behaviors inherit permissions through their associated session.

-Visit the [permissions page] to learn more.
+Visit the [permissions page]({{"datamodel/permission}}) to learn more.

 ## Behavior API access